Ex-police chief, 5 others charged in Capitol riot conspiracy - WTMJ

 A former California police chief and five other men have been indicted on conspiracy charges in the Jan.
 6 attack on the U.S. Capitol, according to court documents made public Thursday.

-Among those charged is a former La Habra police chief who founded a far-right group called the American Phoenix Project, which was formed to protest pandemic-related restrictions and has also helped pushed the lie that the election was stolen from former President Donald Trump.
-At least some of the men charged are believed to have ties to the Three Percenters antigovernment extremist movement, according to court documents.
+The men — four of whom prosecutors say identify as members of the Three Percenters antigovernment extremist movement — are accused of plotting with one another to block the certification of President Joe Biden’s victory.

-They are accused of conspiring with one another in a plot to block the certification of President Joe Biden’s victory.
-The U.S. Department of Justice has brought similar conspiracy cases against members of other far-right extremist groups, the Oath Keepers and the Proud Boys, in its sweeping prosecution of the deadly Jan.
-6 riot.
+Among those charged is a former La Habra police chief and founder of a far-right group called the American Phoenix Project, which was formed to protest pandemic-related restrictions and has helped pushed the lie that the election was stolen from former President Donald Trump.

-In court documents, authorities describe how the American Phoenix Project founder, Alan Hostetter, used his group in the weeks leading up to Jan.
-6 to advocate for violence against people who supported the results of the election.
+In court documents, authorities describe how the group’s founder, Alan Hostetter, in the weeks leading up to Jan.
+6 called for violence against those who supported the results of the election.
 During a “Stop the Steal” rally held in Huntington Beach on Dec.
 12, Hostetter warned that “Trump must be inaugurated on Jan.
 20th.”

 “And he must be allowed to finish this historic job of cleaning out the corruption in the cesspool known as Washington D.C.
 The enemies and traitors of America both foreign and domestics must be held accountable.
 And they will.
 There must be long prison terms, while execution is the just punishment for the ringleaders of this coup,” Hostetter said, according to the indictment.